Ballou Senior High School

-- The student population of 755 students has declined by 20% over five years.
+- The student population of 755 students has stayed relatively flat over five years.

 |Grades Offered||Grades 9-12|